-But before you hit the weight rack, Brannon stresses that working out with weights isn't just about curling dumbbells up and down.
+But before you hit the weight rack (or invest in your own), Brannon stresses that weight lifting for beginners or pros alike isn't just about curling dumbbells up and down.
 There are certain factors that you should pay attention to so that your workout is truly benefitting your overall strength (and even your overall mobility).
-Keep scrolling for the three elements of weight training that she recommends you touch on in each exercise session, which will result in a more efficient and effective workout.
+Keep scrolling for the three weight training tips that she recommends you keep in mind for a more efficient and effective workout.

-The three key weight-training tips to know
+The three key weight training tips to know

 As we know, we don't live our lives in just one plane of motion—and our workouts should follow suit.
-Multiplanar training is recommended by trainers since it gets your body moving in all different planes, which gives you more functional strength (aka strength that improves your mobility in the movements of your everyday life).
+Multiplanar training is recommended by trainers since it gets your body moving in all different planes, which gives you more functional strength (aka strength that improves how easily you can perform the movements of your everyday life).

-"Our workouts need to be functional and mimic movements we would do in life, which is something we do by incorporating movements in all three planes: transverse, sagittal, and frontal," says Brennan.
+"Our workouts need to be functional and mimic movements we would do in life, which is something we do by incorporating movements in all three planes: transverse, sagittal, and frontal," says Brannan.
 Transverse means your body is cut into top and bottom halves (think twisting motions); sagittal divides your body into right and left halves (moves that go forwards or backwards); and frontal is your body cut into front and back halves (side-to-side movements).
 Hit them all for a well-rounded workout.

 Brennan notes that your weight training routine should touch on the primary movement patterns: squat, lunge, push, pull, hinge, twist, and gait.
 "This makes sure that you're hitting all of your muscles so that your body is well-balanced," she says.
 Use those staple exercises as a working guideline so you don't over- or under-work one particular muscle group.

 The number of sets and reps you do in your workout—and the level of weights that you use—all depends on your fitness goals.
 "If you are trying to get stronger, you will want to lift heavier weights while doing less reps," says Brennan.
 "If your goal is to build endurance, you will want to grab lighter weights and knock out more reps."
-Whichever route you take, she says that it’s important to choose a weight that challenges you when completing all of your reps.
+Whichever route you take, she suggests choosing a weight that challenges you when completing all of your reps.

 Try this full-body HIIT workout that uses weights for some sweaty inspo: